 The above approach gives ICNC estimates higher by one to four orders of magnitude compared to expected INP concentrations, which supports the SIP hypothesis.
-While these estimates are valuable, they are prone to a quite high error as several hypotheses are involved in each step of the method, such as where the ice particles are generated, the mass-dimensional relations used, geometrical description, ventilation coefficients, to list a few (see Appendix B).
+While these estimates are valuable, they are prone to a quite high error as several hypotheses are involved in each step of the method, such as where the ice particles are generated, the mass-dimensional relations used, geometrical description, ventilation coefficients, to list a few (see Appendix A).
 We can also note that possible riming of the crystals (after they have grown to a sufficient size) would not be adequately modeled by this approach, which considers exclusively depositional growth.
 All these hypotheses inevitably contribute to an uncertainty propagation which it is both challenging to quantify and to reduce.
 Without further information on INP concentrations during this specific event, it remains difficult to make strict assertions on the occurrence of SIP through the HM process, although it appears as a reasonable hypothesis in view of the observed signatures and results of the LI21 method.
-Note that these results neither provide a direct estimate of the efficiency of the SIP process, i.e., of the number of splinters generated during riming.